Newborn not gaining Weight: 15 Interesting Reasons!

 - First, premature babies have smaller stomachs, so they can only consume small amounts of milk at each feeding.
 This is true for both breast milk and bottle feeding.
 Wet and dirty diapers let you know how much breastfed newborns (and formula fed newborns) are consuming.

 - Second, their immature digestive systems are not yet able to absorb all the nutrients from the milk they drink.
 This affects baby’s calorie intake and baby cannot gain enough weight.

 - Third, they tend to burn more calories than full-term babies because their bodies have to work harder to maintain their body temperature and breathe.

-- Fourth, they may have medical conditions that slow down their metabolism or interfere with their appetite.
+- Fourth, they may have medical conditions (celiac disease and others) that slow down their metabolism or interfere with their appetite.
 Always seek advice from a certified lactation consultant in such cases.

 4. Congenital heart defect

 Congenital heart defects (CHD) are abnormalities of the heart that develop before birth.
 CHD can lead to a wide range of symptoms, including slow weight gain in newborn babies.